d3/d3-interpolate/README.md

 For example, if *a* is the array `[0, 1]` and *b* is the array `[1, 10, 100]`, then the result of the interpolator for *t* = 0.5 is the array `[0.5, 5.5, 100]`.

+When *b* is a typed array, instead of creating a range of interpolators, interpolateArray creates a template typed array with the same length and type as *b*, and returns it, with appropriately interpolated values.

+For example, if *a* is `Float32Array.from([0, 1])` and *b* is `Float64Array.from([1, 10, 100])`, then the result of the interpolator for *t* = 0.5 is the Float64Array `[0.5, 5.5, 100]`.

 Note: **no defensive copy** of the template array is created; modifications of the returned array may adversely affect subsequent evaluation of the interpolator.
 No copy is made for performance reasons; interpolators are often part of the inner loop of [animated transitions](https://github.com/d3/d3-transition).
+In the case of typed arrays *a* and *b*, no defensive copy of these arguments are made either.

 <a name="interpolateObject" href="#interpolateObject">#</a> d3.<b>interpolateObject</b>(<i>a</i>, <i>b</i>) · [Source](https://github.com/d3/d3-interpolate/blob/master/src/object.js), [Examples](https://observablehq.com/@d3/d3-interpolateobject)